rfordevelopment/tidyfriday/README.md

 The datasets will be posted on the datasets page on Friday.

-Below there are some notes that come from the Tidy Tuesday project that we think are important to take into account.
+Below there are some notes that come from the Tidy Tuesday project that we think are important to consider when taking part of this project:

 > 1. The data set comes from the source article or the source that the article credits.
 Be mindful that the data is what it is and Tidy Tuesday is designed to help you practice data visualization and basic data wrangling in R.
 > 2. Again, the data is what it is!
 You are welcome to explore beyond the provided dataset, but the data is provided as a "toy" dataset to practice techniques on.